Mr. PlayasMexico's Insider Beach Guide

 Is Sian Ka'an Worth It?

-Yes, but with one honest caveat: if you are primarily a beach and cenote traveler and have limited time, the reserve is not more impressive than the reef snorkeling tours you can book from Tulum or Playa del Carmen for less money.
+Yes, with one honest caveat: if you are primarily a beach and cenote traveler with limited time, the reserve is not necessarily more impressive than reef snorkeling tours you can book from Tulum for less money.
 Sian Ka'an is worth your day if you are genuinely interested in birds, mangroves, the floating channels, or the archaeology — or if you want to see what the Yucatán coast looks like when nobody has been allowed to build on it for 40 years.
 That second reason alone is sufficient.

 What to bring

-Biodegradable sunscreen only — chemical sunscreen is prohibited inside the reserve and guides will check.
-Long sleeves for the boat ride (sun exposure is significant), insect repellent, water, cash for tips.
-No trash stays in the reserve. .
+Biodegradable sunscreen only — chemical sunscreen is prohibited inside the reserve and guides check.
+Long sleeves for the boat ride (sun exposure is significant on the water).
+Insect repellent.
+Water.
+Cash for tips.
+Nothing leaves the reserve as trash.

 Sian Ka'an From Playa del Carmen

 It is a 2-hour drive from Playa del Carmen to Muyil.
-Most tour operators run day trips from Playa del Carmen that include transport, adding to the cost and the time.
+Most tour operators run day trips from Playa del Carmen that include transport.
 The more efficient base for Sian Ka'an is Tulum — the reserve starts 10 km from Tulum's hotel zone, making it a true day trip rather than a half-day in transit.

 You might also like